Donor Relations Manager

 Specifically, the Donor Relations Manager will:

-• Partner with the Sr. Director of Development to coordinate the entire $2.5M+ individual giving program, inclusive of new donors, mid-level giving, and annual fund activities.
+Partner with the Director of Development to coordinate the entire $2M+ individual giving program, inclusive of new donors, mid-level giving, and annual fund activities.

-• Qualify and cultivate new individual donor prospects who are aligned with Summer Search’s growth plans and core values and have the capacity to make or move into four, five- and six-figure gifts, with the objective of building a gift portfolio of ~150 donors with a $100K+ revenue target within 2 years.
+Qualify and cultivate new individual donor prospects who are aligned with Summer Search’s growth plans and core values and have the capacity to make or move into four, five- and six-figure gifts

-• Partner with staff leadership, program staff, and alumni to ensure that the donor portfolio is engaged through a strategic mix of meetings/calls, events, student engagement opportunities, and personalized communications.
+Partner with the executive director, director of development, program staff, and alumni to ensure that the donor portfolio is engaged through a strategic mix of meetings/calls, events, student engagement opportunities, and personalized communications.

-• Work alongside your Bay Area Development teammates to implement regional fundraising & cultivation events, including our annual signature event, Beyond Limits.
+Oversee event committee, working alongside Bay Area and National Development teammates to implement regional fundraising & cultivation events, including our annual signature event, Beyond Limits.

 Requirements